GeorgiKeranov/starter-theme/README.md

 ### Setup

-To use this theme you need to install the necessary Node.js and Composer dependencies :
+To use this theme you need to install the necessary Node.js and Composer dependencies:

 ```sh
 $ composer install